latextemplates/IEEE/README.md

 ## Usage with docker

-The generated `Dockerfile` is based on the [Dockerfile by reitzig](https://github.com/reitzig/texlive-docker).
+The generated `Dockerfile` is based on the [Dockerfile by the Island of TeX](https://gitlab.com/islandoftex/images/texlive#tex-live-docker-image).
-The idea of that system is to host the document sources in a directory separated from the output directory.

-    docker run --rm -v "c:\users\example\latex-document:/work/src" -v "c:\users\example\latex-document\out:/work/out" ltg work latexmk
+    docker run --rm -v "c:\users\example\latex-document:/workdir" latexmk

-Following one-time setup is requried:
+Following one-time setup is required:

     docker build -t ltg .